jcabrerap/jcabrerap/README.md

 - 👀 I’m interested in networking, automation, and python.
 - 🌱 I’m currently learning Ansible, python, and a little Linux server administration.
 - 📫 How to reach me jcabrera@pm.me
-- ⚡ Fun fact: I like cars and motorcycles
+- ⚡ Music, cars, motorcycles, basically anything with an engine.

 <!---
 jcabrerap/jcabrerap is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.